 About the Major

 Anthropology is the study of human origins, cultures, beliefs and practices.
 As an Anthropology major at SUNY Oneonta, you'll choose from a wide variety of courses across the four major subfields of anthropology: Archeology, Biological Anthropology, Cultural Anthropology and Anthropological Linguistics.
-We offer two B.A. options: general anthropology and anthropology with a human biology concentration.
+We offer two B.A. tracks: General Anthropology and anthropology with a Human Biology Concentration.

 Whether it’s exploring the ruins of Stonehenge during a faculty-led field course, or searching for evidence of ancient hunter-gatherer communities at our summer Archeological Field School, you'll have many opportunities to apply your knowledge.
-To encourage student scholarship, the college offers research grants and travel funding; recent awards have funded projects ranging from an independent cultural anthropology research study on a Colombian island to attendance at the American Anthropological Association’s annual meeting.
+To support student scholarship, the college offers a variety of student research grants and travel funding for conferences and field schools.

 With a wide understanding of humans and the human experience, you'll gain the knowledge and skills to be successful in all kinds of fields after graduation.
 About 75 percent of our students double major, because the study of anthropology complements majors across many disciplines.

 The recent multimillion-dollar renovation created new, state-of-the-art Anthropology Teaching Gallery that allows students to work in a museum quality space as part of their everyday coursework; new teaching and research laboratories; an anthropology curation room with high-density storage; and the campus’s first Technology Enabled Active Learning (TEAL) classroom – a high-tech space specially designed to promote hands-on, collaborate learning activities.